 Our certificate of incorporation and New SAIC's restated certificate of incorporation provide that we must indemnify our directors and officers to the fullest extent authorized by the General Corporation Law of the State of Delaware, subject to limited exceptions, and under specified circumstances advance and pay their expenses in defending any proceedings to the fullest extent not prohibited by applicable law.
-We are also expressly authorized to carry directors' and officers' insurance providing indemnification for our directors, officers and certain employees and to enter into separate indemnification agreements with our directors and executive officers.
+We are authorized by the General Corporation Law of the State of Delaware to carry directors' and officers' insurance providing indemnification for our directors, officers and certain employees and to enter into separate indemnification agreements with our directors and executive officers.
 We currently maintain certain directors and officers' coverage, and we intend to enter into indemnification agreements with our directors, executive officers and board-appointed officers.
 We believe that these indemnification provisions, indemnification agreements and insurance are necessary to attract and retain qualified directors and executive officers.